rudolphjacksonm/terraform-aks/terraform/backends/README.md

 - An Azure Storage Account

 You now have a valid backend configuration using an Azure Storage Account.
 This can be used when applying any of the components by running the following:

-Using Azure CLI and access key for the storage account:
 ```
-export ARM_ACCESS_KEY=<sensitive>
 terraform init -backend-config=../../backends/config/dev/dev.backend.config
 ```